nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

 ## Building from Source

 The following instructions are for developers who are getting started with the Morpheus repository.
-The Morpheus development environment is flexible (Docker, Conda and bare metal workflows) but has a high number of dependencies that can be difficult to setup.
+The Morpheus development environment is flexible (Docker, Conda and bare metal workflows) but has a high number of dependencies that can be difficult to set up.
 These instructions outline the steps for setting up a development environment inside a Docker container or on a host machine with Conda.

 All of the following instructions assume several variables have been set:
  - `MORPHEUS_ROOT`: The Morpheus repository has been checked out at a location specified by this variable.
 Any non-absolute paths are relative to `MORPHEUS_ROOT`.